Multi-Player Zero-Sum Markov Games with Networked Separable Interactions: Fictitious-play property of infinite-horizon zero-sum NMGs of a star-shape

-Note that the $\text{Val}$ operator can be viewed as the maxmin operator in the two-player zero-sum case, and it is indeed the star-shaped topology that enables us to write out a value iteration operator based on it, whose fixed point corresponds to the NE of the game.
-In general, it is hard to define such a value-iteration operator for other network structures.
+Note that the $\text{Val}_1$ and $\text{Val}_{-1}$ operators can be viewed as the maxmin operator in the two-player zero-sum case, and it is indeed the star-shaped topology that enables us to write out a value iteration operator based on it, whose fixed point corresponds to the NE of the game.
+In general, it is hard to define value-iteration operators induced by such $\text{Val}_1$ and $\text{Val}_{-1}$ for other network structures.
 Also, note that since the maxmin formulas in $\text{Val}_1$ and $\text{Val}_{-1}$ are by definition \emph{non-expansive}, the induced value iteration operator is \emph{contracting} (due to the $\gamma\in(0,1)$ discount factor), which is key in showing the convergence of our FP dynamics.

 \begin{claim} $|\hat{V}_1^{(k)}(s) - \text{Val}_1(\hat{\bQ}_1^{(k)}(s)) |$ and $|\sum_{i\in\cN / \{1\}}\hat{V}_i^{(k)}(s) - \text{Val}_{-1}(\hat{\bQ}_{-1}^{(k)}(s)) |$ converge to 0 {for all $s\in\cS$}. \end{claim} \begin{proof} The definition of $\hat{V}_i^{(k)}$ gives